Violin Concerto (Brahms): In popular culture

-In Smilla's Sense of Snow by Peter Høeg, Smilla, the protagonist says "I cry because in the universe there is something as beautiful as Kremer playing Brahms's violin concerto".
+In the 1992 novel Miss Smilla's Feeling for Snow by Peter Høeg, Smilla says "I cry because in the universe there is something as beautiful as Kremer playing Brahms's violin concerto."

-The third movement is sampled extensively in rapper Kurupt's 1999 song Trylogy.
+The third movement is sampled extensively in rapper Kurupt's 1999 song "Trylogy" on the album Tha Streetz Iz a Mutha.

 The violin entrance in the first movement is sampled extensively in Alicia Keys's 2004 song, "Karma".